Matematikoi/query-generator/README.md

 ```bash
 pixi run main fix-transform -c params_config/fix_transform/tpcds_dev.toml
 ```
+[For more details
+check the full documentation here](./docs/endpoints/.md)

 There are three transformation being done currently:
 1. Change the select clause to have disjoint attributes with the group by clause.